Muwatta/Muwatta/README.md

 ## About Me

-Backend Engineer & Educator with hands-on experience building **scalable, production-ready systems** using Python, Django, PostgreSQL, and REST APIs.
+Backend Engineer & Educator with hands-on experience building **production-ready systems** using Python, Django, PostgreSQL, and REST APIs.
 Founder of **[Algorise Tech Explorers](https://algorise.org)**, training students in coding, AI, and robotics.

 * ALX ProDev Backend Capstone: **E-Commerce Backend (Project Nexus)**
 * Focused on **API design, async processing, caching, and containerized deployment**
 * Mentor and trainer for the next generation of tech talent

-Open to **backend, full-stack, and remote opportunities**.
+* Open to **backend, full-stack, and remote opportunities**

 ---